How would you describe your style?

 How much photography time do we need for our elopement or wedding?

-Elopement collections start with 1 hour and go up to 6 hours.
+Elopement collections start with 1 hour and go up to 8 hours.
 For elopements with just the couple and a few guests, 1-2 hours is generally plenty of time to cover the ceremony and portraits, as well as a first look or family group photos if you are doing those.
-For elopements with multiple destinations, getting ready photographs, or intimate weddings with up to 75 guests, I recommend 4 to 6 hours to provide ample time for photographing all your events and locations.
+For elopements with multiple destinations, getting ready photographs, or intimate weddings with up to 75 guests, I recommend 4 to 8 hours to provide ample time for photographing all your events and locations.
+I’m happy to create a timeline (or work with your planner) for your elopement or wedding day to maximize photography coverage for the events, people, and places most important to you.

 How many photos will we get and when will we get them?

 Each wedding and elopement is different depending on the amount of time, guests, and events, but I usually deliver a minimum for 50 photos per hour of coverage.
-Engagement and portrait sessions receive a minimum of 25 images.
+Engagement and portrait sessions receive a minimum of 25 images per hour.
 Wedding photos will be delivered within 8 weeks of your wedding, and portrait photos within 4 weeks of your session.

 What do your packages include?

 Each elopement, wedding, or portrait package includes the time of your shoot, an online gallery for ordering prints and sharing with others, and a digital download of the high resolution images with personal printing rights.
-In an effort to be more environmentally-friendly and because more and more of my elopement clients are from out of town or from other countries, I’ve switched from shipping USB drives to digital downloads and that gets you your images in a quicker, eco-conscious way.
+In an effort to be more environmentally-friendly and because more and more of my elopement clients are from out of town or from other countries, I’ve switched from shipping USB drives to providing digital downloads and that gets you your images in a quicker, eco-conscious way.
 Additional hours, engagement sessions, a 2nd shooter, and albums can all be added to customize your package as much as you’d like.
+Packages for California residents are subject to state sales tax.

 Do you photograph families?